 Steal: Zero George – Veteran hotelier Dean Andrews — who originally opened Charleston Place two decades ago — has returned to town with a new property, the boutique Zero George.
-History buffs will swoon over the 18 rooms, which are spread among a series of historic homes and carriage houses.
-Doubles from $219.
+History buffs will swoon over the 16 rooms, which are spread among a series of historic homes and carriage houses.

 Tip: Although the city’s newer, full-service hotels offer everything from spas to luxury retail, Charleston is ultimately a historic town, and we prefer staying on historic properties.
 You can find a history-rich bed-and-breakfast through Historic Charleston Bed and Breakfast (the city’s oldest reservations service), which offers access to numerous well-priced private homes, carriage houses, and apartments.

 Breakfast: Glazed Gourmet – This King Street doughnut emporium was established in 2010 by Allison Smith, a Culinary Institute of Charleston graduate who, along with boyfriend Mark Remi, developed an indulgent array of types and flavors.
 The duo now fries up doughnuts ranging from the expected — traditional glazed and lemon frosted — to only-in-the-South varieties like peanut butter pie.

 Lunch: Magnolias is touted as being "upscale southern cuisine," and patrons love the cozy atmosphere and unique takes on classic dishes, such as the Down South Egg Roll, Parmesan-Crusted Flounder, and Smoked Salmon Deviled Eggs.
 Chef Kelly Franz and culinary arts director Don Drake lead a team of passionate chefs that are inspired to reinvent traditional cuisine with a modern flair.
 If you love what you try, the restaurant offers a cookbook with some of their most popular dishes.